LeMyst/WikibaseIntegrator/README.md

 ## Wikibase Data Types ##

 Currently, Wikibase supports 17 different data types.
 The data types are represented as their own classes in wikibaseintegrator.datatypes.
-Each data types has its specialities, which means that some of them require special parameters (e.g. Globe Coordinates).
+Each datatype has its own peculiarities, which means that some of them require special parameters (e.g. Globe Coordinates).
 They are available under the namespace `wikibase.datatypes`.

 The data types currently implemented: